Yellowstone Up Close and Personal Logo © Copyright Page Makers, LLC

 Opening Closing Construction Information Getting Here

-Yellowstone National Park Roads Updated in 12 July 2011
+Yellowstone National Park Roads Updated in March 14th, 2026

 For an Adobe pdf copy of the above map, Click Here

-Yellowstone National Park 2011 Opening Schedule
+Yellowstone National Park 2026 Opening Schedule

 Yellowstone National Park is our first and grandest national park.
 Only a part of Yellowstone is open all year.
 The North Entrance at Gardiner, Montana is Open Year Round.
 The road from Gardiner to Mammoth Hot Springs and from Mammoth to Silver Gate and Cooke City, Montana is maintained for winter vehicle travel.
 In winter, vehicles are usually required to have snow tires and may be required to have chains to enter the park.
 The road though plowed and maintained, will be snow or ice packed in areas.
-The North Entrance is open 24/7 365 days a year, but there may be temporary closures due to weather or other conditions.
+The North Entrance is open 24 hours, 7 days a week, 365 days a year, but there may be temporary closures due to weather or other conditions.
 Also of note, you cannot travel east of Cooke City, Montana until late spring when the road east of Cooke City is plowed open for vehicle travel.
 Please Note: This schedule is subject to change due to weather, fire, or other conditions.

-Yellowstone National Park Road Opening Schedule
+Yellowstone National Park Entrance Opening Schedule

 North Entrance Open Year Round

-West Entrance Friday 15 April 10 at 8:00 AM
+West Entrance Friday 17 April at 8:00 AM

-East Entrance Friday 06 May 10 at 8:00 AM
+East Entrance Friday 01 May at 8:00 AM

-South Entrance Friday 13 May 10 at 8:00 AM
+South Entrance Friday 08 May at 8:00 AM

-Canyon to Tower Friday 27 May 10 at 8:00 AM
+Canyon to Tower Friday 22 May at 8:00 AM

-Beartooth Highway Friday 27 May 10 at 8:00 AM
+Beartooth Highway Friday 22 May at 8:00 AM

 Back to Index

-Yellowstone National Park 2011 Closing Schedule
+Yellowstone National Park 2026 Closing Schedule

-This is the latest 2009 Entrance and Road Closing Schedule from the park service.
+This is the latest 2026 Entrance and Road Closing Schedule from the park service.
 Please Note: This schedule is subject to change due to weather, fire, or other conditions.

-Yellowstone National Park Entrance & Road Closing Schedule
+Yellowstone Entrance and Road Closure Schedule

 North Entrance Open Year Round

-Beartooth Pass Tuesday 11 Oct 10 at 8:00 AM
+Beartooth Pass (depends on weather) Monday 12 Oct at 8:00 AM

-East, South, and West Entrances Monday 07 Nov 10 at 8:00 AM
+East, South, and West Entrances Monday 31 Oct at 8:00 AM

 Back to Index

-Yellowstone National Park 2011 Construction Schedule
+Yellowstone National Park Road Construction Map

 Back to Index

-Yellowstone National Park 2011 Road Information
+Yellowstone National Park 2026 Road Information

 Click on a Name or Area for more Info or a Map

 Yellowstone National Park is a large park at 2.2+ million acres and 251 miles of roads.
-At this point in time (2009), the roads are the best they have been for a very long time.
+At this point in time, the roads are the best they have been for a very long time.
 There has been a lot of new construction and the park service has tried to do overlays on the other areas that were in bad need of repair.

 All of Yellowstone roads are two lanes.
 There is limited space for pulling off the roads, and limited passing zones.
 There are a few roads with shoulders for bike riders.
 There are roadside pullouts for viewing areas, or wildlife, or for parking for hikes.
 Slower traffic is strongly encouraged to be courteous and think of other drivers and visitors and to utilize pullouts.